 Sensing this pain late CM was himself involved in almost all developmental projects for Srinagar city.
 During his last tour, he was checking drawing himself besides asking the concerned officials vigorously for final dates when the projects will be ready for the general masses.
 He himself set some deadlines for the projects.

 After Hazratbal shrine, Mufti inaugurated a community hall at historic Jamia Masjid, flyover at TRC, Khanqah- e- Muala shrine, Tomb of Gani Kashmiri at Rajouri Kadal, Imam Bara at Zadibal, Eidgah, Sports Stadia at Rajouri Kadal, Rudpora, Sangarmal City Centre, Basant Bagh Ghat.

-The hectic schedule of December 22, 2015, however did not surprise his close aides, as it was Sayeed’s normal style of work.
-“From last 10 months he worked tirelessly as if he knew he had less time.
-He assured follow-ups of all developmental works himself,” says Waheed Para, political analyst in CM’s secretariat.
-He says that not only on Dec 22, but late CM worked like a ‘labourer’ for last nine months “without even thinking of his health.”
+The hectic schedule of December 22, 2015, however, did not surprise his close aides, as it was Sayeed’s normal style of work.
+“From last 10 months, he worked tirelessly as if he knew he had less time.
+He assured follow-ups of all developmental works himself,” says Waheed Para, a political analyst in CM’s secretariat.
+He says that not only on Dec 22, but late CM worked like a ‘labourer’ for the last nine months “without even thinking of his health.”

-Till his last tour, he was repeatedly stressing on the revival of night life, he wanted to give back the ‘lost’ era to Srinagarites.
+Till his last tour, he was repeatedly stressed on the revival of nightlife, he wanted to give back the ‘lost’ era to Srinagarites.